jacksheehy15/milestone-project-1/README.md

 Psychological properties of colours text in the README.md was found here

 Media
-All Images were created by the developer.
+I got all my images from Google Images
-Acknowledgements
+I created the Blasket Sound logo on a website called freelogodesign.org Acknowledgements
 My Mentor for continuous helpful feedback.
 The Code Institute slack channel and students who also helped alot